gnikyt/guts/README.md

 ## Todo

 + Create a project page
-+ Scope users and groups for multisite
++ Scope users and groups for multisite (not sure how to handle this yet)

 ## License